CanKeles5/CENG502-Spring2023/Keles/Readme.md

 # 4. Conclusion

 @TODO: Discuss the paper in relation to the results in the paper and your results.

+FLOPs: ...

+Preserving accuracy: ...

+Fine tuning: Authors state that fine tuning individual layers is much faster compared to training the whole model.
+In our PyTorch implementation, freezing the whole model except individual layers and training them took comparable time to training the whole model.
+This prevented us from experimenting on the full ImageNet 1K dataset.

 # 5. References